-The Company was formed for the purpose of: (i) acquiring, through a series of transactions, an investment portfolio from the following entities: CapitalSouth Partners Fund I Limited Partnership ("Fund I"); CapitalSouth Partners Fund III, L.P. ("Fund III, L.P. ("Fund III)"); CapitalSouth Partners Fund III, L.P. ("Fund III, Fund III,
+The Company was formed for the purpose of: (i) acquiring, through a series of transactions, an investment portfolio from the following entities: CapitalSouth Partners Fund I Limited Partnership ("Fund I"); CapitalSouth Partners Fund II Limited Partnership ("Fund II"); CapitalSouth Partners Fund III, L.P. ("Fund III"); CapitalSouth Partners Fund III, L.P. ("Fund III"); CapitalSouth Partners SBIC Fund III, L.P. ("Fund III"); and CapitalSouth Partners Florida Sidecar Fund I, L.P. ("Florida Sidecar" and, collectively with Fund I, Fund II, Fund III, and Fund III Parent, the "Legacy Funds"); (ii) raising capital in the IPO and (iii) continuing and expanding the business of the Legacy Funds by making additional debt and equity investments in lower middle-market and traditional middle-market companies.

 On September 24, 2013, the Company acquired 100% of the limited partnership interests in Fund II, Fund III, and Florida Sidecar and each of their respective general partners, as well as certain assets from Fund I and Fund III Parent, in exchange for an aggregate of 8,974,420 shares of the Company's common stock (the "Formation Transactions").
 Fund II, Fund III, and Florida Sidecar became the Company's wholly owned subsidiaries.
 Fund II and Fund III retained their small business investment company ("SBIC") licenses, continued to hold their existing investments at the time of the IPO and have continued to make new investments.
 The IPO consisted of the sale of 4,000,000 shares of the Company's common stock at a price of \$20.00 per share, resulting in net proceeds to the Company of \$74.25 million, after deducting underwriting fees and commissions totaling \$4.0 million and offering expenses totaling \$1.75 million.
 The other costs of the IPO were borne by the limited partners of the Legacy Funds.
 During the fourth quarter of 2017, Florida Sidecar transferred all of its assets to the Company and was legally dissolved as a standalone partnership.
-On March 1, 2019, Fund III repaid its outstanding debentures guaranteed by the SBA-guaranteed debentures") and relinquished its SBIC license.
-On June 10, 2021, Fund III repaid its SBA-guaranteed debentures outstanding.
+On March 1, 2019, Fund II repaid its outstanding debentures guaranteed by the SBA (the "SBA-guaranteed debentures") and relinquished its SBIC license.
+As of September 30, 2022, there were no SBA-guaranteed debentures outstanding.